-After arriving in the camp, Joseph was hospitalized on August 14, 1942, suffering from paralysis caused by diphtheria.
-It is known he was discharged from the hospital on September 10, 1942, but readmitted on Tuesday, September 24th, still suffering from post-diphtheria paralysis.
+Joseph was hospitalized a second time on August 14, 1942, suffering from paralysis caused by diphtheria.
+The Japanese released medicine to treat diphtheria which brought the disease under control.
+It is known he was discharged from the hospital on September 10, 1942, but readmitted on Tuesday, September 24, still suffering from post-diphtheria paralysis.
 He finally recovered and was discharged a second time.

 Joseph went to Japan on the Clyde Maru which sailed on July 23, 1943, but instead of heading to Formosa, it sailed to Santa Cruz, Zambales, where it loaded manganese ore.
 It sailed again, three days later, on July 26, arriving at Takao, Formosa, on July 28.

 On August 5, the Clyde Maru sailed again and arrived at Moji, Japan, on August 7.
 The next day the POWs disembarked the ship and were taken to a train station.
 After a two-day train trip, Joseph reached the Fukuoka #17.

 At the camp, the POWs worked in a condemned coal mine where each team of POWs was expected to load three cars of coal a day.
 The POWs worked 12-hour workdays with the constant threat of rocks falling on them.
 Those POWs who the Japanese believed were not working hard enough were beaten.
 The POWs worked in three 13 hour shifts with a 30-minute lunch and one day off every ten days.